 Created by the Provost’s Office in 2008 and directed by Dr. John Wheeler, Associate Provost for Integrative Science, OIRS currently includes a full-time staff of three including Dr. Wheeler, Dr. John Kaup (Director of Science Education) and Ms. Tammy Cureton (Administrative Assistant).

-In the past decade OIRS has received over $8M in competitive funds supporting student and faculty research, curricular development, scholarship opportunities and outreach at Furman University.
-Moreover, science and math faculty have been provided with access to separate funding initiatives that have resulted in more than $750,000 in individual investigator awards since 2015.
+Since 2008, OIRS has received over $10M in competitive funds supporting student and faculty research, curricular development, scholarship opportunities and outreach at Furman University.
+Moreover, science and math faculty have been provided with access to separate funding initiatives that have resulted in ~ $1,000,000 in individual investigator awards since 2015.